+GE Healthcare
-MUSE[TM] Cardiology Information System

-Advanced Security Guide

-Software Version 7.0.2 2033425-029 Revision A
+MUSETM Cardiology Information System Advanced Security Guide Software Version 8.0 2034539-048 A

-GE Medical Systems Information Technologies

-gemedical.com

-NOTE: The information in this manual only applies to MUSE software version 7.0.2.
+The information in this manual only applies to MUSETM Cardiology Information System software version 8.
 It does not apply to earlier software versions.
 Due to continuing product innovation, specifications in this manual are subject to change without notice.

-$MUSE^{TM}$ and $InSite^{TM}$ are trademarks owned by GE Medical Systems Information Technologies, a General Electric Company going to market as GE Healthcare.
+MUSE and InSite are trademarks owned by GE Medical Systems Information Technologies, Inc., a General Electric Company going to market as GE Healthcare.
 All other trademarks contained herein are the property of their respective owners.